 Referee contact details are used to send a report on the student’s progress after the course and to advertise the summer schools in future years

 Vital interest- Medical information is used to ensure the safety of students on the course.

 Will your personal information be shared?

 Personal data will not be shared with organisations outside JSST.
-The only exception to this is in the writing of reports on students’ progress, which will be sent to referees and may be shared with staff at a University where the student holds an offer – if requested by the University.
+The only exception to this is in the writing of reports on students’ progress, which will be sent to referees and shared with staff at a University where the student holds an offer.

 How do we keep information secure?